 The photographs depict a Dene and Inuit arts and crafts display, as well as images of traditional Dene and Inuit games, which were exhibited during the 1976 Montreal Olympics.
 In addition, there are photographs of festivities that took place in Resolute to celebrate the establishment of Ellesmere Island National Park.
 In addition, there are slides generated by the Arts and Crafts program that depict beadwork, clothing quillwork and arts and crafts production within several communities in the Northwest Territories.
-The 27 Betacam videocassettes and 1 VHS contain footage for the production entitled "Dene Arts and Crafts" and a copy of the final version.
-Swan Productions produced this project in conjunction with the Department of Economic Development and Tourism.
-The DAT audio cassette contains Wayne Nataway's narration for video footage.
+The Betacam videocassette is a production entitled "Dene Arts and Crafts", which was produced by Swan Productions in conjunction with the Department of Economic Development and Tourism.

 The G-2007-025 accession consists of approximately 30 cm of reports, brochures and other textual material.
 The material mainly consists of policy guides, published reports and brochures.
 Topics range from tourism development, region economic studies, how to start your own business, venture capital grants, information on co-operatives, and information on trades.
 Notably this accession includes a guide on how to properly format the blue on white polar bear NWT logo for printing on promotional material.